-China Trade Taskforce seeks to bring attention to China’s illegal trade practices and its harmful impact on American workers.
+CTTF seeks to bring attention to global overcapacity and its harmful impact on American workers.

-Since 2015, CTTF has worked with its partners in the aluminum industry, community members, and members of congress to encourage the Department of Commerce and International Trade Commission to file a World Trade Organization (WTO) case against China’s illegal subsidization of its aluminum industry.
-Decisive action from the WTO is the only thing that will curtail China’s excess aluminum capacity.
+Since 2015, CTTF has work with partners in the aluminum industry, community members, and congressional allies to encourage the Department of Commerce and International Trade Commission to provide broad, comprehensive relief against the threat of state-subsidized aluminum imports.

 CTTF launched online and on Twitter and Facebook.